Time and

 This

-example is from a company that inspects and repairs bags and other
+example is from a company that inspects and repairs boxes and other

 small containers for a major distribution company.
 The union had